MicrosoftDocs/architecture-center/docs/ai-ml/guide/machine-learning-operations-v2.md

 #### Usage metrics

-Monitoring the usage of endpoints is crucial to ensure that you're meeting organization or workload-specific KPIs, tracking usage patterns, and diagnosing and remediating problems that your users are experiencing.
+Monitoring the usage of endpoints is crucial to ensure that you're meeting organization or workload-specific KPIs, tracking usage patterns, and diagnosing and remediating problems that your users experience.

 ##### Client requests